What is Consent?

 IF IN DOUBT, ASK AGAIN.

-If you are still unsure about consent and how it works then you can get in touch with the Gateway services for your campus or the Student’s Union for a confidential conversation about consent.
+If you are still unsure about consent and how it works then you can get in touch with an SVLO directly or via the Gateway or the Student’s Union for a confidential conversation about consent.

 You can pop into Gateway or a Student’s Union office on each campus or contact your campus Gateway via email at: